 Gaming revenue amounted to $463.7m.
 This was an increase of 198.6% year-on-year.

-Revenue from retail, entertainment and other revenue streams totaled at $33.6m, just over triple the amount recorded in Q1 2021.
+Revenue from retail, entertainment and other revenue streams was $33.6m, just over triple the amount recorded in Q1 2021.
 Hotel revenue doubled year-on-year to $26.9m.
 Food and beverage revenue made up the remaining $23.9m, a rise of 54.7%.

-Bally’s international interactive division – made up mostly of the legacy Gamesys busness – recorded $253m in revenue, and the North America Interactive division reported $15.2m.
+Bally’s international interactive division – made up mostly of the legacy Gamesys business – recorded $253m in revenue, and the North America Interactive division reported $15.2m.

 “International Interactive revenue was down 1% year over year on a constant currency basis due to tightened consumer spending in the UK that was offset by solid performance by our Asia business,” continued Fenton.
 “North America Interactive continued to invest in the rollout plan that accelerated this month with the launch of our foundational 2.0 tech stack in Arizona yesterday.”